ils94/LOTROToSpeech/Tutorial/Files/configuring_TLSET.md

 ![enter image description here](https://github.com/ils94/LOTROToSpeech/blob/master/Tutorial/Images/tutorial1.PNG?raw=true)

-**Tip:** Increase the font size of the quest window, to increase the accurecy of the OCR detection.
+**Tip:** Increase the font size of the quest window, to increase the accuracy of the OCR detection.

 Now open LOTRO To Speech overlay and hold Ctrl + Left Mouse Button to drag a rectangle around the text of the quest: